wp-plugins/syntaxhighlighter-tinymce-button/readme.txt

 = Notes =

+This plugin can work only with the default visual editor(TinyMCE).
+Other visual editors are not supported.

 This plugin is designed to work with a plugin based on Alex Gorbatchev's SyntaxHighlighter Ver, 2.0 or higher.

 You can not use this plugin with some 'SyntaxHighlighter'-based plugins which do not support `<pre>` tag.